"Old Florida Charm"- Homes with lots of History in Sarasota, Manatee, and Charlotte County

 Staying on a budget is a tough business when remodeling an old home.
 You never know what you will find out when you remove the ceiling or a wall.
 When your intention is to remodel an older home, you will almost certainly open a can of worms.

 Are you happy about the new bathroom vanity you got for a good price?
 Excellent, enjoy the day.
 But that does not necessarily mean that this is the end of the story.
 Maybe you have to replace the plumbing in the wall, too; maybe you have to destroy the drywall to get there.
 It can go on and on.
 Buying that vanity was probably the easy part.

 We know what we are talking about

-Been there done that.
+Been there - done that.
 We remodeled an older home which we had inherited.
 That was still while we lived in Germany.
 We estimated a 12-month timeline.
-Because we still had our regular jobs, we could only do the work in our spare time or at night.
+Because we still had our regular jobs which were already time consuming.
+Therefore, we could only do the work in our spare time or at night.
 It took us almost two long and exhausting years to get it done.
-But budget-wise we exceeded our set target by more than 20%.
+Budget-wise we exceeded our set target by more than 20%; there were so many obstacles we could not even dream about.
 That was not even our first project, but you never know what to expect when you remodel an old house.